KRILLE123/esx-kr-bag-inventory/README.md

 _- The script was made to promote roleplaying_

+_- The default key to open the bag is F5_

 **Installation**

 1. Download the files and insert them into your resource folder.